-Here’s a selection of dog-friendly places to stay
+Here is a selection of great dog-friendly places to stay this spring and summer.

 Built into the hillside in the South Hams village of Stoke Gabriel, the retro-modern Dominoes features original pine ceilings and a south facing wall of glass, giving the lounge and upstairs bedrooms panoramic views of water, wildlife and the woodland beyond.
 The garden is fenced and secure making it very dog-friendly, there’s a tap in the patio area and a doggy bath, shampoo and towels are provided.
 The holiday house is a great base for exploring South Devon and has lock up facilities to store kayaks and bikes. www.premiercottages.co.uk.

 - Dog walking guide: expert training tips to help your dog behave